Customer Survey Examples: 15 Popular Use Cases

 What's worth more than your customers' money?
 Their opinions!

-One brilliant way to collect customer perspectives is through surveys.
+One brilliant way to collect data to drive this decision making is from customer perspectives collect from surveys.
 However, with so many types of surveys out there, it can be downright overwhelming to decide which one to use.
-At SmartSurvey, we have over 125 survey templates in our toolkit!
+At SmartSurvey, we have over 150 survey templates to choose that in itself is a lot - so lets drill down into that number and look at some key cusomer survey teamplates.

 With the "why" covered, let's explore 15 go-to customer survey examples that deliver results.
 Each type serves a distinct purpose to help businesses learn and progress.

 Happy customers stick around.
-So, send these after any significant interaction to keep your finger on the pulse of customer satisfaction.
+You want to send a CSAT survey after any significant interaction to keep your finger on the pulse of customer satisfaction.

 Example: "How would you rate your experience with us today?
 What made you feel that way?"